-It is suggested that you log into your MyAAVSB portal and click on the Schedule Exam/Go to PSI link at least 30 minutes before the start time of your exam.
+It is suggested that you log into your PSI portal at least 30 minutes before the start time of your exam.
 This will give you adequate time to complete the necessary sign-in procedures.
 Please note that the exam cannot be launched until 15 minutes before the scheduled start time, and will not begin until your online proctor has logged in.

 NOTE: If your proctor is late, please wait 5-15 minutes before contacting PSI.

 Before the proctor can launch your exam, you will be asked to do the following:

 * You must agree to have your photograph taken as part of the admission procedure; if you do not agree, you will not be admitted for the exam.